What is Vegan Leather?

 Polyurethane (PU) Leather: PU leather is a common type of synthetic vegan leather.
 It is created by coating a fabric base, such as polyester, with a layer of polyurethane.
 PU leather offers a leather-like texture and appearance, and it can be manufactured to resemble various animal leathers, such as smooth grain, suede, or patent finishes.
 It is often used in clothing, handbags, footwear, and upholstery.

-Polyvinyl Chloride (PVC) Leather: PVC leather, also known as vinyl leather, is another synthetic vegan leather option.
-It is made by applying a layer of PVC to a fabric base.
-PVC leather is known for its durability, water resistance, and affordability.
-However, the production and disposal of PVC-based materials raise environmental concerns due to the release of toxic chemicals during manufacturing and the difficulty of recycling.
+Polyvinyl Chloride (PVC) Leather: Polyvinyl Chloride (PVC) leather, also known as vinyl leather, is another synthetic vegan leather option.
+It is made by applying a layer of PVC to a fabric base, making it durable, water-resistant, and affordable.
+However, PVC production has historically been associated with environmental concerns, including the release of toxic chemicals such as dioxins.

 Dioxins are a group of chemically related compounds that are persistent environmental pollutants (POPs).
 They can cause problems with reproduction, development, and the immune system.
 They can also disrupt hormones and lead to cancer.
 As persistent environmental pollutants (POPs), dioxins can remain in the environment for many years.
-In addition, some additives to PVC can be toxic to the consumer.
+Additionally, some additives in PVC can be harmful to consumers.

 Conscious fashion brands no longer use PVC.
 Stella McCartney ceased the use of all PVC plastics in 2010 and was instrumental in bringing about change.
 By 2016, all Kering brands (who at that time had a stake in the brand, had stopped using PVC (1).
 This synthetic material is cheap, so many companies still use it.